mluizaa00/alura-backend-challenge/README.md

 ## alura-backend-challenge

-Alura Backend Challenge, implemented using **SpringBoot MVC, JPA and Thymeleaf**.
+Alura Backend Challenge, implemented using **SpringBoot MVC and JPA**.

 - Testing: **Postman** to create HTTP requests.
 - Checkstyle: **SonarQube** in a localhost.